Notice I didn’t say making the right decisions—It's the ability to make assured decisions.

 Assured.

-How do I make assured decisions?
+How do you make assured decisions?

 Here’s my quick and dirty process for making assured decisions: